 The views from The Old House are panoramic and glorious - looking down over the walled gardens, the water meadows and the beautiful stocked lake with the forest beyond.
 The wild River Irfon flows through the valley - with several pools for Wild Swimming and of course miles of uninterrupted walking from the door.

-There is the Lake with a boat (used at your own risk) for trout fishing along with the the Tennis Court are a massive added bonus to able to use when staying on this fine country estate.
+There is the lake with a boat (used at your own risk) for trout fishing along with the the tennis court are a massive added bonus to able to use when staying on this fine country estate.

 Sleeps 7 - 4 bedrooms, 3 toilets, 2 bathrooms

-The house is entered on the ground floor with the 3 bedrooms:
+The ground floor has 3 bedrooms:

 Bedroom 1: The master bedroom has a double bed